filippobistaffa/Voice/README.md

 Acknowledgements
 ----------
-[LibTW](http://www.treewidth.com/treewidth) is employed to compute a tree decomposition of the input graph.
+[LibTW](http://www.treewidth.com/treewidth) is employed to compute the elimination ordering upon the tree decomposition of the input graph is built.